 After an Aneurysm Ruptures

 Blood leaks out into the space around the brain after an aneurysm ruptures.
 The doctors and nurses may refer to this as a subarachnoid hemorrhage (SAH).
-Blood can also leak into the brain itself and cause a hemorrhagic stroke.
+Blood can also leak into the brain itself.
 When an aneurysm bleeds, there is a greater chance of bleeding in the future.

 The effects of a ruptured aneurysm depend on the size and location.
 It also depends on a person’s age, overall health, and neurologic health.
 A ruptured aneurysm may cause a long-term brain injury or may become fatal.